gyanna081/vapor-vandal/README.md

 - **Webcam feed** fills the entire screen as the background
 - **MediaPipe Hands** tracks your hand in real time
-- **Index finger tip** (Landmark 8) controls the crosshair
+- **Raise your index finger** to aim — the crosshair follows your fingertip
-- **Thumb curl** (Landmark 4 close to Landmark 2) fires a shot
+- **Curl your thumb** to shoot — the screen shatters at the crosshair position
-- On impact: a rectangular region of the camera feed is snapshotted and exploded into physics-driven shards with a bullet hole effect
+- On impact: a region of the camera feed explodes into physics-driven shards with a bullet hole effect and spark particles

 ## Tech stack